navneet1075/go-lang-basics/README.md

 	yes : -> stored in shaed attribute of the internal pool local of the processor on which the goroutine is running. no : -> stored in the private atribute of the internal pool local of the processor on which the goroutine is running.
 ```

+**go maps**

+1. maps iteration order is not guaranteed.
+2. maps are not goroutine safe . use a struct with sync.RWMutex or some other concurrent safe primitive to have the goroutine behavior.

+	type struct Constructor {

+		sync.RWMutex
+		myMap map[int]string

+	}
+	cons := Constructor {

+		myMap = make(map[int]string)

+	}

+	to read :
+	cons.RLock()
+	defer cons.RUnlock()
+	// read the data here

+	to write :
+	cons.Lock()
+	defer cons.Unlock()
+	// write the data here